Outline Your Story.

 In this six-week story outlining workshop you will:

 - Outline your story and gain the tools to outline any story

 - Learn three-act structure

 - Learn why outlining can be fun and creative

 - Identify the five major events in your main character’s journey and why those events are important

 - Create a solid plan that breaks down your novel into manageable tasks

-- Receive compassionate support fellow writers who are also going through the same struggles
+- Receive compassionate support from fellow writers

 Who Can Join?